viaacode/chassis.py/README.md

   - Correlation

 ## Usage

-Start by installing the library with `pip install viaa-chassis`, it is located on the VIAA PyPI.
+Start by installing the library with `pip install viaa-chassis`, it is located on the Meemoo PyPI.

 ### Configuration

 You can use the configuration to configure the other modules in the chassis.
-You call the ConfigParser and you will get a config dictionary containing all the keys and values.
+You call the `ConfigParser` and you will get a config dictionary containing all the keys and values.
 The dictionary is filled based on following priority:

 1. command line arguments (*not implemented*)
 2. environment variables (*not implemented*)
 3. config.yml file in the project root folder
 4. default values

 An example config file is included in this repository, see `config.yml.example`.

 ```python
 from viaa.configuration import ConfigParser